Russians get 1st gold thanks to 15-year-old Zagitova

-Kaetlyn Osmond, who had considered quitting the sport, won bronze to give Canada four overall medals in figure skating.
+Bronze went to Kaetlyn Osmond, giving Canada four overall medals in figure skating.

-Zagitova’s victory in one of the games’ spotlight events ended the gold drought for the Russians and added another chapter to her battle with her friend and training partner.
-It could become a skating rivalry for the ages.

-”I’ve got a big life in sports ahead of me and I want to keep going for many years,” Medvedeva said.

 Medvedeva seemed well on her way to Olympic gold as she went unbeaten for two seasons.
 But she battled a cracked bone in her right foot this season and Zagitova emerged, eventually surpassing Medvedeva.

 Medvedeva had set a world mark in the short program, and a few minutes later her countrywoman beat it.
-The difference in the short program wound up being the exact margin – 1.31 points- between gold and silver.
+The difference in the short program wound up being the margin between gold and silver.

 On Friday, Zagitova went first, greeted by loud chants and cheers from the Russian fans desperate for that first gold.